<em>Hakonechloa</em>, herb of Japan: planting, cultivation, care

 Your only real task is to ensure soil stays consistently moist.

-For the rest, only one annual intervention is necessary, at the end of winter: cut back all dead stems to about 3 to 5 cm above the soil.
+For everything else, only one annual intervention is necessary, at the end of winter: cut back all dead stems to about 3 to 5 cm above soil.

-Apply a handful of compost to nourish the plant.
+Add a handful of compost to nourish the plant properly.

-For container-grown specimens, proceed in the same way.
-After a few years, you will need to lift it from its pot and replace the substrate.
-This operation is also necessary if Hakonechloa has outgrown its pot.
+If grown in a pot, proceed in the same way.
+After a few years you will need to repot it and replace the substrate.
+This is also necessary if Hakonechloa has become too large and the pot too small.

-Brilliant foliage display of Hakonechloa ‘Nicolas’ in autumn / Foliage of Hakonechloa ‘Aureola’ still decorative in winter
+Blaze of foliage of Hakonechloa ‘Nicolas’ in autumn / Hakonechloa ‘Aureola’ foliage still decorative in winter

 Multiply

-If you wish to propagate it, do so from an established clump and be sure to carry out the operation in spring.
-Appearance of new shoots signals the right time to start.
-The only reliable way to propagate your Hakonechloa plants is by clump division.
+If you wish to multiply it, do so from an established clump, and be sure to carry out the operation in spring.
+Emergence of new shoots gives you the green light.
+The only reliable way to multiply your Hakonechloa plants is clump division.

 Stump division

-1. Cut dried foliage, take a sharp spade, lift out the stump and divide it into several divisions.
+1. Cut back dried foliage, take a sharp spade, lift out the stump and divide it into several pieces.

-3. In a pot, lift the Hakonechloa out and divide it into several divisions.
-If you use the same pot, remember to replace the compost before replanting, then mulch and water.
+3. In a pot, lift out the Hakonechloa and divide it into several pieces.
+If using the same pot, remember to change the growing medium before replanting, then mulch and water.

 Pairing Hakonechloa with other plants in the garden

-Hakonechloa is a superb ornamental grass that grows equally well in pots and in ground.
-For pot choice, let inspiration guide you.
-Know that golden leaves of Hakonechloa macra ‘All Gold’ will, for example, contrast wonderfully with deep-blue pot.
-Ideal planted alone to adorn a patio corner, a terrace or a cool-feeling balcony.Plant in centre of a large pot an Imperata cyclindrica ‘Red Baron’ with upright red leaves surrounded by Hakonechloas.
+Hakonechloa is a superb ornamental grass that grows equally well in a pot or in the ground.
+For pot choice, follow your inspiration.
+Bear in mind that the golden foliage of Hakonechloa macra ‘All Gold’ will, for example, contrast beautifully with a deep-blue pot.
+Ideal planted alone to adorn a corner of a patio, a terrace or a balcony with a cool atmosphere.
+Place at centre of a large pot an Imperata cyclindrica ‘Red Baron’ with upright red foliage surrounded by Hakonechloas.
 Guaranteed effect!

-Several pots allow a pit of languid, soothing shapes, rocked by wind.
+Several pots allow a pit with languid, soothing shapes, rocked by the wind.

-Hakonechloas lend themselves well to pot culture: Hakonechloa macra ‘Beni Kaze’
+Hakonechloas lend themselves well to container culture: Hakonechloa macra ‘Beni Kaze’

-Conditions in which Japanese forest grass grows are appreciated by wide range of other plants and there are therefore multiple ways to combine them.
+Growing conditions favoured by Japanese forest grass suit a wide range of other plants, so there are many ways to combine them.

-Plant at base of handsome trees or bush with clear trunk to act as setting and also integrate it safely into compositions that suit many styles.
+Plant at base of handsome trees or bushes with clear trunks to serve as a setting and include it safely in compositions that match many styles.

-Leaves of Hakonechloa, besides being beautiful, go wonderfully with other shade plants with decorative leaves.
-Play on shades of green, contrasts of form and texture or compose colourful contrasts.
-With this approach, border can easily be as attractive as flower border.
+Foliage of Hakonechloa, besides being attractive, combines beautifully with other shade plants with decorative foliage.
+Play with shades of green, contrasts of form and texture, or create colourful contrasts.
+A bed designed this way can easily be as attractive as a flower bed.

-Imagine border covered with low tapetum of Helxine of incomparable softness from which one or several clumps of Hakonechloas emerge.
-In background, plant a Japanese maple, perhaps with purple leaves such as Acer palmatum dissectum ‘Garnet’.
-A contrast of hues and forms that always remains a safe choice.
+Imagine a bed covered with a close carpet of Helxine of incomparable softness from which one or more clumps of Hakonechloas emerge.
+At rear, place a Japanese maple, perhaps one with purple foliage such as Acer palmatum dissectum ‘Garnet’.
+A contrast of tones and shapes that is always a safe choice.

-Create opulent effect with immense exotic leaves of a Gunnera maticata or a Tetrapanax, or those of a Fatsia japonica ‘Spider’s Web’ for its green splashed with cream-white.
-If space is more limited, choose a Rodgersia of more modest dimensions.
+Create an opulent effect with huge exotic leaves of a Gunnera maticata or a Tetrapanax, or the leaves of a Fatsia japonica ‘Spider’s Web’ with green splashed with cream-white.
+If space is limited, choose a more modest-sized Rodgersia.

 hakonechloa combination

-Example of understorey leaf combination: Hakonechloa macra, Ligularia dentata, Ferns (Dryopteris affinis, Dryopteris filix-mas, Dryopteris wallichiana…) and various Hostas
+Example of an understorey foliage combination: Hakonechloa macra, Ligularia dentata, Ferns (Dryopteris affinis, Dryopteris filix-mas, Dryopteris wallichiana…) and various Hostas

-Shiny, leathery, evergreen leaves of a Pachysandra provide permanent backdrop.
+Shiny, tough, evergreen leaves of a Pachysandra provide a permanent backdrop.

-Enhance graphic effect with fronds of delicate design from ferns such as Athyrium nipponicum pictum whose leaves throw beautiful metallic sheens, or that of an hosta with bold presence.
+Reinforce graphic effect with delicate-design fronds of ferns such as Athyrium nipponicum pictum whose foliage reflects beautiful metallic sheens, or the bold foliage of a hosta.

-Create strong graphic echoes with clumps of Ophiopogon or add Oriental touch with bamboos and, if shade is not too dense, a Nandina domestica, the famed ‘Sacred Bamboo’.
+Create strong graphic echoes with clumps of Ophiopogon or introduce an oriental touch with bamboos and, if shade is not too dense, a Nandina domestica, the famous ‘Sacred Bamboo’.

-Let a Pieris complete scene and bring discreet floral note.
-Forms, sizes, textures and colours of leaves provide long-term spectacle but nothing stops you from adding a few bulbs to mark spring.
+Let a Pieris finish the planting and add a discreet floral note.
+Shapes, sizes, textures and colours of foliage provide long-term interest, but you can of course add some bulbs to mark spring.

-Japanese forest grass offers leaves that go with wide diversity of perennials or flowering bush.
-It enhances neighbours, links different colours and acts as pit to create rhythm for most of year.
+Japanese forest grass offers foliage that works with a wide diversity of perennials or flowering bushes.
+It sets off its neighbours, links different colours and serves as punctuation to create rhythm for much of the year.

-Many spreading groundcovers thrive on woodland edge or in light understorey.
-Ajuga brings blue or pink touch between May and June, on leaves you can choose green or purplish.
-Certain Lamiums offer silvery leaves adorned in spring or summer with white, yellow or pink flowers, very bright in less exposed parts of garden.
-Epimediums come in wide palette of colours, both for leaves and flowers.
+Many spreading groundcovers enjoy edge or light-woodland situations.
+Ajuga brings a blue or pink touch between May and June, on foliage you can choose green or purplish.
+Some Lamiums offer silver-toned foliage adorned in spring or summer with white, yellow or pink flowers, very luminous in less-exposed parts of the garden.
+Epimediums come in a wide palette of colours, both foliage and flowers.
 Be tempted by Farfugium japonicum with daisy-like yellow flowers in autumn.

-For bush choice, opt for a Daphne whose scent enchants in midwinter, or a Hydrangea that will bring colour midseason.
+For bush choices, opt for a Daphne whose scent enchants in mid-winter, or a Hydrangea to add colour mid-season.

-Rely on flowering from hellebores, alchemilles, columbines and foxgloves, not forgetting perennial geraniums such as Geranium nodosum, which return faithfully each year.
+Rely on flowering from hellebores, alchemillas, aquilegias and foxgloves, not forgetting perennial geraniums such as Geranium nodosum, which return reliably each year.

-Dare an Amsonia hubrichtiii with fine leaves that take lovely autumn tones.
-If experienced gardener, try Cardiocrinum giganteum whose large lily-like flowers open up to 2 metres high in summer.
-Many other spring bulbs or summer bulbs add extra colour touches.
+Dare an Amsonia hubrichtii with fine foliage that takes lovely autumn tones.
+If experienced gardener, try Cardiocrinum giganteum whose large lily-like flowers open up to 2 m high in summer.
+Many other spring bulbs or summer bulbs add extra colour.
 Prefer orchid-like flowers?
-Choose then Tricyrtis with jewel-like late-summer blooms.
+Choose Tricyrtis for jewel-like blooms late summer.

-Also consider Hakonechloa in mineral settings.
-It can either accentuate curves or soften strict lines of stone elements for example.
+Also consider Hakonechloa in mineral-themed schemes.
+It can either emphasise curves or soften austerity of stone elements.

 Did you know?

-Poacées are found on every continent worldwide, including the coldest regions such as Antarctica.
-They grow in a wide range of habitats, from the driest to the wettest, and alone represent an astonishing diversity with more than 12,000 species identified to date.
-Poacées are among the leading plant families in terms of diversity, behind Orchidaceae, Asteraceae and Fabaceae (formerly legumes).
+Poacées occur on all continents worldwide, including the coldest regions such as Antarctica.
+They grow in very different habitats, from the driest to the wettest, and represent on their own an astonishing diversity with more than 12,000 species identified to date.
+Poacées are among the most diverse plant families, behind Orchidacées, Astéracées and Fabacées (formerly legumes).

-The word “graminée” is often used to group together a set of plants that look alike but are not all Poacées.
-This is the case for Carex (Cyperaceae) or woodrush (Juncaceae), for example.
+The word ‘grass’ is often used to group together a number of plants that look similar but are not all Poacées.
+This is the case for Carex (Cypéracée) or luzule (Joncassée), for example.

-Term “graminée”, which should now be replaced by Poacée, has thus entered common usage.
-It is still commonly used by many gardeners and nursery growers to refer to plants that therefore do not all belong to family Poacées.
+The term ‘grass’, which today should be replaced by Poacée, has thus entered common vocabulary.
+It is still commonly used by many gardeners and nurserymen to refer to plants that therefore do not all belong to family Poacées.

 Frequently asked questions

 Japanese herb is a Poaceae with slow growth.
-You will need to be patient to see the plant reach a good size.
+You need to be a little patient to see the plant reach a good size.
 Growing conditions also have a significant impact.
-Ensure your soil remains consistently moist, as dry soil slows growth.
+Check that your soil stays moist at all times because dry soil slows growth.

 Comments